Is the camp safe as my kids play and sleep?

 How do the campers’ duffels get there?

 For campers traveling from Florida who elect to have their baggage delivered prior to the start of camp, you will drop your child’s luggage at the designated drop off location in South Florida two days before camp.
 The luggage is driven to camp, sorted by cabin, delivered straight to your child’s bunk and unpacked by their counselors.
 At the end of the summer, your child’s counselor will assist them in packing their bags and will ensure the bags gets to the designated drop off location for pick up and shipment back to South Florida.
-You may arrange delivery and/or pickup by Fedex, UPS, or any carrier of your choice as well.
+You may arrange delivery and/or pickup by Fedex, UPS, Ship Camps or any carrier of your choice as well.

 How does the camp store work?

 The camp store is available throughout the day for your child to visit and purchase items from.
 The store consists of food items such as pizza, chicken nuggets, sliders, mozzarella sticks, etc. Various sweets, drinks and Gatorade, and concession items that your child can enjoy are also available.
-We also sell camp souvenir’s such as sweatshirts, water bottles and drawstring bags.
+We also sell camp swag such as sweatshirts, water bottles and drawstring bags.
 Parents can place money on their child’s account via Zelle or check for their child to use at any time.

 Is there a hospital nearby in case of an emergency?